Head & fore tarsus

 Both sexes fully winged.
 Body brown with reddish purple internal pigment; legs brown, fore tarsi and apices of fore tibiae yellow; antennal segment III largely yellow, IV–VI yellow at base; major setae light brown; fore wings pale, scarcely shaded at base.
+Antennae 8-segmented; segment III with one sense cone, IV with 4 sense cones, VIII short and broad at base.
 Head distinctly longer than wide; maxillary stylets retracted to eyes, about one third of head width apart medially; eyes not prolonged ventrally; postocular setae weakly capitate, shorter than eye length.
-Antennae 8-segmented; segment III with one sensorium, IV with four sensoria, VIII short and broad at base.
 Pronotum with 5 pairs of weakly capitate major setae; prosternal basantra and ferna well developed, mesopresternum reduced to paired lateral triangles although these are sometimes joined medially.
 Fore tarsus with small pointed tooth.
 Metanotum closely striate medially.
 Fore wing constricted medially, with about 10 duplicated cilia; sub-basal seta S3 pointed and much longer than capitate S1 and S2.
 Tergite IX setae S1 acute, about as long as tube.

 Male similar to female, but fore tarsal tooth larger; tergite IX setae S2 short and stout; sternite VIII with no pore plate; pseudovirga of aedeagus slender.